meetoseh/backend/docs/db/home_screen_images.md

 - `created_at (real not null)`: when this record was created in seconds since the epoch
 - `live_at (real not null)`: earliest time in seconds since the unix epoch when this image can be served.
+- `last_processed_at (real not null)`: the last time the source image was processed to make sure it had the correct targets.
+When we change targets, we slowly reprocess old images.

 ## Schema